Customer Agreement

 (c) a fault or failure of BSITC’s hosting infrastructure services provider, unless such fault or failure constitutes an actionable breach of the contract between BSITC and that company;

-(d) a fault or failure of the Customer’s computer systems or networks, or of any third party computer system or network that is connected to the Customer’s computer systems or networks by means of the Hosted App Services;
+(d) a fault or failure of the Customer’s computer systems or networks, or of any third party computer system or network that is connected to the Customer’s computer systems or networks by means of the Subscription Services;

-(e) any improper use of the Hosted Services App by the Customer, or any use by the Customer other than in accordance with the documentation for such use supplied or made available by BSITC to the Customer;
+(e) any improper use of the Subscription Services by the Customer, or any use by the Customer other than in accordance with the documentation for such use supplied or made available by BSITC to the Customer;

 (f) any breach by the Customer of the Agreement; or